DoctorJohn/django-expo-notifications/README.md

 Now you can run a Celery worker and the Django dev server in parallel to test sending push notifications and checking their receipts:

-- `poetry run celery --workdir tests/project --app project worker -l INFO`
+- `uv run celery --workdir tests/project --app project worker -l INFO`
-- `poetry run tests/project/manage.py runserver`
+- `uv run tests/project/manage.py runserver`